rahulbala1799/rhrm/EMAIL_SETUP.md

 3. **Verify sender email**:
    - Make sure your "from" email is verified in your email service
    - For Resend: Verify domain or use `onboarding@resend.dev` for testing
+   - For Mailgun: Verify domain or use sandbox domain for testing
    - For SendGrid: Verify sender identity

 4. **Check spam folder**: